click_extra.config package

 Configuration file loading, format parsing, and schema validation.

-• schema: the schema-building and validation engine.
+• schema: the generic schema-building and validation engine, applicable to any dataclass.

 Every public symbol is re-exported here so consumers can keep importing from click_extra.config.

-class click_extra.config.ClickExtraConfig(test_plan=<factory>, prebake=<factory>)[source]
+class click_extra.config.ClickExtraConfig(test_suite=<factory>, prebake=<factory>)[source]

 Bases: object